bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 AT3G44720	|	HARXLL73_2_WACO9
 AT5G22630	|	HARXLL73_2_WACO9
 AT5G43700	|	HopH1_Psy B728A
-Table 3.1: Genes predictive of infection status of *Botrytis cinerea* whose proteins are targeted by effectors of a variety of pathogen
+Table 3.1: Genes predictive of infection status of *Botrytis cinerea* whose proteins are targeted by effectors of a variety of pathogens

 Let's take a look at what the data looks like.
 In this case we plot the training data labels and the fit from the logistic regression i.e., $p(\mathbf{y}=1|\mathbf{x})$: